-In essence this comfortable home is a must for families, friends, romantics and outdoor enthusiasts alike.
+In essence this comfortable home is a must for couples, families, friends and outdoor enthusiasts alike.

 The ground floor also benefits from an ample shower room & W.C.
 Situated next the side entrance the shower room is perfectly positioned to help clean up after muddy adventures and wet walks.